-In this regard, all the details and each design element of the website should be thoroughly analyzed and worked out to attract customers and stand out from competitors.
+In this regard, all the details and each UI UX design element of the site should be thoroughly analyzed and worked out to attract customers and stand out from competitors.

 Among the first things that the users and customers see when they open the website is an element called “header”.
 In this article, we’ll study the essence of this aspect and how to make it fascinating as well as unforgettable.
 Let’s start by outlining the definition.